A topic from the subject of Literature Review in Chemistry.

 • Natural substances are a diverse group of compounds with a wide range of structures and properties.

-• Phenols: Phenols are compounds that contain a hydroxyl group (-OH) attached to a benzene ring.
-They are found in many plants, and they are often used as antioxidants and preservatives.
+• Phenols: Compounds containing a hydroxyl group (-OH) attached to a benzene ring.
+They are found in many plants and are often used as antioxidants and preservatives.
 Phenols can also have a variety of medicinal effects, including anti-inflammatory, antimicrobial, and anticancer effects.
+Examples include salicylic acid (aspirin precursor) and eugenol (clove oil component).

 Chemistry of Natural Substances Literature Review